184 Court Street, Binghamton, NY 13901

 - Substance Abuse Assessments

 - Individual Counseling

 - Case Management Services

 - Referrals and linkages for medication management, CSE Services (School), additional community services (SPOA, DSS, Other) and Family Court Advocacy for youth involved in MHJJ.

 - Assistance in navigating the Juvenile Justice System

 - PINS Parent Orientation

 For more information about the MHJJ Program, or for information about to how to file a PINS petition for youth in Broome County, please contact the Program Manager at 607-584-4465.

 Detention Alternative After-School Program

-The program's focus is on reducing high-risk behaviors and improving school performance while building protective factors and resistance skills.
-The ultimate goal of DAASP is to increase positive decision-making, reduce recidivism, and offer an alternative to detention while holding youth and their families accountable.
+We focus on reducing high-risk behaviors and improving school performance while building protective factors and resistance skills.
+Our ultimate goal is to increase positive decision-making, reduce repeat offending, and offer an alternative to detention while holding youth and their families accountable.